kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The biggest room in the world is room for improvement. - Helmut Schmidt
+    ## We are either progressing or retrograding all the while.
+There is no such thing as remaining stationary in this life. - James Freeman Clarke